 Chapter 17.
 Tuning CPU frequency to optimize energy consumption

-cpupower commands to set CPU speed on a system as per your requirements after setting up the required CPUfreq governor.
+cpupower commands to set CPU speed on a system according to your requirements after setting up the required CPUfreq governor.

 17.1.
 Supported cpupower tool commands